Rayhane-mamah/Tacotron-2/README.md

 Note:
 1. You can check modification at the end of the webpage.
-2. The implementation of tacotron2 with multi-cpus has merged by Rayhane-mamah manually.
+2. The implementation of tacotron2 with multi-gpus has merged by Rayhane-mamah manually.
 You can check the commit log to get it.

 # Repository Structure:
 	Tacotron-2